#Article

 Watch this webinar to learn about emerging healthcare fraud schemes, their effects and how to detect them.

-Medicare Part B Waste and Abuse
+Medicare Waste and Abuse vs. Fraud: What’s the Difference?

 Medicare Part B FWA is responsible for billions of dollars in losses.
 While fraud is knowingly cheating the Medicare program out of money, waste and abuse don't always involve that same knowledge and malicious intent.